Mimic-Persona/MIMIC/MIMIC_Dungeon_Adventures/README.md

    - "efficiency"
 4. Set the "PORT" to the desired port number for the server to run on.
 The default is 8080.
 5. Set the "IS_SMART_MONKEY" to `true` if you want to use the Smart Monkey baseline, or `false` if you want to use the Dumb Monkey baseline.
+6. Set the "IS_IN_EXP" to `false` ALL THE TIME.
+This is a functionality that is only used for the experiment and should not be changed by the user.

 ## Run the Game and Start the Server
 1. Run `./src/main/java/com/codecool/dungeoncrawl/App.java` file to start the game.